 Security Deposits – As per NRS 118A.242, Nevada landlords can ask tenants for a security deposit to cover unpaid rent or potential damage caused by the tenant.
 The security deposit cannot exceed three months’ rent.

-Pet Deposits – No specific law governs pet deposits in Nevada; therefore, landlords are permitted to ask tenants for a reasonable pet deposit.
+Pet Deposits – No specific law governs pet deposits in Nevada; landlords can ask tenants for a reasonable pet deposit.

 Nevada Housing Discrimination Lawsuits